 Principal Office: UK

-The Darwin Initiative assists countries that are rich in biodiversity but poor in financial resources to meet their objectives under the world’s four main biodiversity conventions: the Convention on Biological Diversity; the Convention on International Trade in Endangered Species of Wild Fauna and Flora; the Nagoya Protocol on Access and Benefit Sharing; and the Convention on the Conservation of Migratory Species of Wild Animals.
+The Darwin Initiative assists countries that are rich in biodiversity but poor in financial resources to meet their objectives under the world’s four main biodiversity conventions: the Convention on Biological Diversity; the Convention on International Trade in Endangered Species of Wild Fauna and Flora; the Nagoya Protocol on Access and Benefit Sharing; and the International Treaty on Plant Genetic Resources for Food and Agriculture.

 The Darwin program is administered through the UK’s Department for Environment, Food, and Rural Affairs (Defra) in collaboration with the UK’s Department for International Development (DFID).